-All first year residents/interns, including preliminary residents, must sit for and successfully pass the USMLE Step III/COMLEX Part III examination prior to promotion to a second year position.
+All first year residents/interns, including preliminary residents must sit for and successfully pass the USMLE Step III/COMLEX Part III examination prior to promotion to a second year position.
 Each resident/intern is responsible for contacting the appropriate board to register for the USMLE Step III/COMLEX Part III within the first 3 months of the PGL1 year.
+Every first-year resident must take the exam within the first 6 months of their PGL 1 year.
 The results of the first attempt must be made available to the Program Director prior to completion of the ninth (9th) month of PGL1 training.
 If the resident/intern was unsuccessful on the first attempt, this will allow time for a second attempt.
-Currently, the USMLE Step III/COMLEX Part III exam may be taken up to three (3) times in a 12 month period with a 90 day waiting period between each exam.
+Currently, the USMLE Step III/COMLEX Part III exam may be taken up to three (3) times in a 12-month period with a 90 day waiting period between each exam.
 The resident/intern MUST provide a copy of the scores of each exam to the Program Director.